kburnik/fuzzy-laundry/README.md

 ## Internals

-The fuzzy logic implemented maps the input numerical values to their fuzzy descriptions and then performs the fuzzy logic operation given the set of expert rules.
+The implemented fuzzy logic maps the numerical input values to their fuzzy descriptions and then performs the fuzzy logic operation with the following set of expert rules:

 ```python
 expert_rule_map = {